MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/remove-former-employee.md

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

-2. Click the name of the employee that you want to block, and then select the **Licenses and Apps** tab.
+2. Select the name of the employee that you want to block, and then select the **Licenses and Apps** tab.

-4. Clear the check boxes for the license(s) you want to remove, and then choose **Save changes**.
+4. Clear the check boxes for the license(s) you want to remove, and then select **Save changes**.

 ### Use the old admin center to remove a license from a former employee